Havana syndrome: CDC report

 In late 2017, the US Congress asked the Centers for Disease Control (CDC) to investigate the AHIs.
 In response, the CDC studied the medical histories of 95 diplomats and family members that reported symptoms.
 The report, published in December 2019, was given to Congress and to the executive branch, but not released to the public.
 The report concluded "The evaluations conducted thus far have not identified a mechanism of injury, process of exposure, effective treatment, or mitigating factor for the unexplained cluster of symptoms experienced by those stationed in Havana."
-The report noted that 15 of the 95 persons reported similar symptoms, which occurred in two phases.
+The report noted that 15 of the 95 people reported similar symptoms, which occurred in two phases.
 Inconsistencies in the medical records, as well as long times between symptoms and medical tests, impaired the CDC's ability to draw clear conclusions from the medical data.
 The CDC decided not to conduct a retrospective case–control study because of the length of time between the event and the onset of symptoms, which could lead to recall and selection biases that "could generate misleading or obscured findings".

 In December 2020, BuzzFeed news noticed that the NASEM report mentioned the CDC report, and so they made a FOIA request, and obtained the CDC report.
 In January 2021, Buzzfeed published the CDC report.
 Buzzfeed quoted neurologist Robert Baloh as saying "Essentially the CDC is saying that they have no idea what happened in Cuba."